ComposableFi/composable/book/src/nix/development-environments.md

 ## Alternative `devShell`s

-We not only provide the `default` devShell, but also other ones that are optimized for specific purposes. for example, you can use
+We provide not only the `default` devShell but also other ones optimized for specific purposes.
+So, for example, you can use:

 ```bash
 nix develop ".#docs"